Welcome to the website of the Beyond Postmemory Research Group

 We specifically focus on second- and later-generation Anglophone writers because they offer, either through the examination of their family history or through historical and cultural identification, a more nuanced and complex mediation of war memories, which differs from first-hand testimonies due to their temporal and physical detachment.

-In recent years, we have observed a noticeable decrease in the inclination of later generations to preserve specific historical details, which has led to a move away from a historical preoccupation with the traumatic past toward a greater emphasis on ethical responsibilities towards present and future generations.
+In recent years, later generations have shown a declining interest in preserving specific historical details, shifting the focus from a preoccupation with the traumatic past to a greater emphasis on ethical responsibilities toward present and future generations.

 Consequently, our research has gradually shifted from postmemory towards new ways of engaging with the past grounded in three theoretical categories of analysis: